GuiHaasBR/final_project/README.md

 6.  **Deployment:**
        * Developing a Streamlit app for interactive price estimation and neighborhood comparison.

-7.  **Insights:**
+7.  **Insights**

 ## Results & Insights

-Model provides accurate price predictions with acceptable error margins.
+> Model provides accurate price predictions with acceptable error margins.

-Neighborhood and number of bedrooms are among the most influential factors.
+> Neighborhood and number of bedrooms are among the most influential factors.

-Properties with amenities like parking, terrace, and pool tend to have higher prices.
+> Properties with amenities like parking, terrace, and pool tend to have higher prices.

-Visualization tools help users compare prices across neighborhoods with similar features.
+> Visualization tools help users compare prices across neighborhoods with similar features.

 ## How to Use the App